 During a protocol run, when the pipettes move to labware, you might notice:

-- One pipette goes to the correct place.
+One pipette goes to the correct place.

-- The other pipette is up to 1-2 mm off, and that error is consistent throughout the protocol.
+The other pipette is up to 1-2 mm off, and that error is consistent throughout the protocol.

 Why this happens

+On the OT-2, labware is only calibrated with one pipette.
 To move the other pipette to the same position, the OT-2 relies on knowing the exact offset between the two pipettes' tips.
-It measures this offset during pipette calibration.
+It measures this with pipette offset calibration.
 (See How calibration works on the OT-2.)

 Before software version 4.0.0, the OT-2 took that measurement by automatically tapping its pipettes against five tip probe switches hidden under the OT-2's trash bin.
 This could be inaccurate and imprecise.
 So, whichever pipette you didn't calibrate labware with would be slightly off-position when it moved to that labware during your protocol.

 If you still see this problem after updating, reach out to Opentrons Support.